Forcemeat is a combination of meat, fat, seasonings and other ingredients that are blended together through grinding or puréeing to form an emulsion.

 Traditional or straight forcemeat is made with pork meat and pork fat, along with a primary meat such as fish, seafood, veal, poultry or game.

-Country-style forcemeat has a more coarse texture and traditionally includes pork liver along with some garnish of nuts or vegetables.
-Country-style forcemeat usually uses some sort of binder, called a panada, such as cubes of bread soaked in egg and milk.
+Country-style forcemeat has a coarser texture and traditionally includes pork liver along with some garnish of nuts or vegetables.
+It usually uses some sort of binder, called a panada, such as cubes of bread soaked in egg and milk.

 Mousseline forcemeat has the lightest texture, and is usually made with heavy cream rather than pork fat.
 Mousseline forcemeats are typically forced through a sieve to produce a very fine consistency.
-Mousseline forcemeats are good to use as fillings or stuffings, for instance, in ravioli or tortelloni.
+They're good to use as fillings or stuffings, for instance, in ravioli or tortelloni.